google/osdfir-infrastructure/charts/timesketch/README.md

 The above command installs Timesketch with 3 Opensearch Replicas.

-Alternatively, the `values.yaml` and `values-production.yaml` file can be directly updated if the Helm chart was pulled locally.
+Alternatively, the `values.yaml` file can be directly updated if the Helm chart was pulled locally.
 For example,

 ```console
 helm pull osdfir-charts/timesketch --untar